-- 2. The person of the Holy Spirit is naturally and necessarily distinct from the person of the Father, and from the person of the Son; and it is his personal property, that he eternally proceeds from the Father and the Son, in a manner which is incomprehensible by man. - 1 Pet. i.
+2. The person of the Holy Spirit is naturally and necessarily distinct from the person of the Father, and from the person of the Son: and it is his personal property, that he eternally proceeds from the Father and the Son, in a manner which is incomprehensible by man.

+- 1 Pet. i.
 2. Elect according to the foreknowledge of God the Father, through sanctification of the Spirit unto obedience, and sprinkling of the blood of Christ.
 2 Cor. xiii.
 14. The grace of the Lord Jesus Christ, the love of God, and the communion of the Holy Ghost, be with you all.
 Amen.
 John xv.
 26. The Spirit of truth which proceedeth from the Father.
 Gal. iv.
 26. The Spirit of his Son. - 3.
-The Holy Spirit is equal in perfection and glory with God the Father, and our Lord Jesus Christ, and equally the object of religious worship; the Author of life, vegetative, animal, and rational; the preserver and sanctifier.
+The Holy Spirit is equal in perfection and glory with God the Father, and our Lord Jesus Christ, and equally the object of religious worship; the Author of life, vegetative, animal, and rational, the Preserver and Sanctifier.

-Psalm cxliii.
+Psalm exliii.
 10. Thy Spirit is good.
 1 Cor. ii.
 10. The Spirit searcheth all things, yea, the deep things of God.
 1 Pet. iv.
 14. The Spirit of glory and of God resteth upon you.

-Matth. xxviii.
+Matt. xxviii.
 19. Baptizing them in the name of the Father, and of the Son, and of the Holy Ghost.
 Gen. i.
 2. The Spirit of God moved upon the face of the waters.
 Job xxxiii.
 4. The Spirit of God hath made me.
 Psalm civ.
 30. Thou sendest forth thy Spirit, they are created, and thou renewest the face of the earth.
 Job xxxiv.
 14. If he gather unto himself his Spirit and his breath, all flesh shall perish together.
 Rom. xv.
 16. Being sanctified by the Holy Ghost.

-We therefore condemn the following errors, and testify against all who maintain them:

-1. "That the Holy Spirit is no more than a
+- 1. "That the Holy Spirit is no more than a Divine attribute. - 2.
+"That he is a creature. - 3.
+"That he is essentially inferior to God."

-Divine attribute."

-2. "That he is a Creature."

-3. "That he is essentially inferior to God."